lqb2/blog/_posts/2018-03-06-black-panther.md

 krones
 * overly simplified perfect resource. they don't at all address the issues of extraction nor of the processes it takes to turn a resource into useful material. they do talk about miners (one of the tribes is a miner tribe), but they don't at all address how that tribe relates to the rest of the tribes. are we to assume that they're just fine being miners?

+mercedes
+* an advanced country like wakanda had both marketplace and underground city environments. both/and, not either/or.

 <!-- hyperlink bank -->